+He described Article 35A as a “non-negotiable article of faith” for the people of the state.
 Shah said even Indian Parliament can’t revoke it.
 “There are apprehensions that President of India can issue an ordinance over this article, but let me clear it if such a situation arises, all the presidential orders issued from 1953 can be challenged and that will not be in the interest of India,” he said.

 He said the “assault on the state’s special status was part of a longstanding ideological mission of those quarters who have always opposed J&K’s political rights and dignity.